grasmash/drupal8to9-upgrade/README.md

 Prepare for the Workshop
 ===

 1. When you receive an invite to an Acquia Cloud Platform application via email, accept the invite.
+This will create an Acquia Cloud Platform account for you and add you to the correct application.
 1. On the Acquia Cloud Platform site on cloud.acquia.com, create a new Cloud IDE for yourself.
    ![image](https://user-images.githubusercontent.com/539205/115599148-407c6900-a2a9-11eb-97f4-8de9404fa4c8.png)
 1. Login to the Cloud IDE and familiarize yourself with the user interface.